Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 4. take a name base for output files as $4
 5. take a basePath for location of script files as $5

-The script must create the folowing output files:
+The script must create the following output files:

  * ${4}.recovered.temp.bam
  * ${4}.ambig.bam